AmirAkramov/RoFly/README.md

 **2. Connectome Controller** — Maps sensory inputs onto entry-points in the MaleCNS v1.0 biological graph.
 Signals propagate across millions of synaptic connections without aggressive circuit clipping.

-**3. Latent Decoder** (`roblox_decoder.npz`) — Intercepts descending neural firing patterns at the network boundary and translates them into precise keystroke durations and navigation inputs.
+**3. Latent Decoder** (`roblox_decoder.npz`) — Intercepts descending neural firing patterns at the network boundary and translates them into keystroke durations and navigation inputs.
+The included weights were trained on **800 behavioral samples**, giving the connectome a learned basis for movement rather than hardcoded rules.
+At this sample count, movement accuracy sits at roughly **35–50%**.
+The sample count is configurable — more samples improve accuracy, fewer reduce training time.

 **4. Social State & Persistence** — Neural baselines and memory thresholds persist across character resets, allowing the agent to maintain contextual awareness and respond organically in game chat.